 8. Worksite Monitor for Substance-Abusing Licensee.
-Within thirty (30) calendar days of the effective date of this Decision, Respondent shall submit to the Board or its designee for prior approval as a worksite monitor, the name and qualifications of one or more licensed physician and surgeon, other licensed health care professional if no physician and surgeon is available, or, as approved by the Board or its designee, a person in a position of authority who is capable of monitoring the Respondent at work.
+Within thirty (30) calendar days of the effective date of this Decision, Respondent shall submit to the Board or its designee for prior approval as a worksite monitor, the name and qualifications of one or more individuals, whose scope of practice includes Respondent's scope of practice, is another licensed health care professional if no monitor with a like scope of practice is available, or, as approved by the Board or its designee, a person in a position of authority who is capable of monitoring Respondent at work.